Code-Institute-Submissions/Entrepreneur-Bookshelf/README.md

 - <a href="https://www.heroku.com/" rel="noopener" target="_blank">**Heroku**</a>
   - The project used the **Heroku** service to deploy, manage, and scale the app.
 - <a href="https://www.mongodb.com/" rel="noopener" target="_blank">**MongoDB**</a>
-  - The project used the **MongoDB** database service to store the readers, books and categories.
+  - The project used the **Atlas - MongoDB** database service to store the readers, books and categories.
 - <a href="https://imgur.com/" rel="noopener" target="_blank">**Imgur**</a>
   - The project used the **Imgur** service to host and access images online.
 - <a href="https://drive.google.com/" rel="noopener" target="_blank">**Google Drive**</a>